Spring 2021 Course Syllabus

 < 595 = F

 EXAM POLICIES AND GUIDELINES: There will be 4 exams.
-Exams will have multiple choice questions related to concepts in statistics.
-The majority of the test will be calculations.
+Exams will have multiple choice, fill in the blank, true/false, and essay questions related to concepts in statistics.
+The majority of the test will be concepts, calculations, and theory.
 I do not give make-up exams.
 If you are going to miss an exam I need to hear from you within 24 hours of that exam or before you miss the exam.
 It will be my discretion if you are allowed to take the exam with or without penalty or if you receive a zero.
 Do not disappear and show up the next week expecting to take the exam.
+The fourth exam will be a combination of online and take-home.

 NECESSARY EQUIPMENT: Calculator with a square root function and a squaring function.
 Solar-power recommended.
 It does not need to be expensive.
 I recommend the TI-30XA.
-You need pencils with erasers, and a straight edge (e.g.: small ruler, protractor).
-If your calculator is battery-powered, make sure you have extra batteries.
+You need pencils with erasers, and a straight edge (e.g.: small ruler, protractor), and the mini essay book scantron 886-E. If your calculator is battery-powered, make sure you have extra batteries.
 You will be responsible for providing your own calculator for exams and class activities.
 You will not be able to share equipment during an exam.
 You will not be able to use any other device (cell phone, ipad, etc.) as a calculator for an exam.
 Bring your calculator and text book to class everytime you attend class.

 Although not a specifically designed comprehensive course, math is cumulative in nature and you must keep up with the methods and concepts in order to build on your skills for the new material.